Choosing between MKV and MP4 is one of the most common decisions when working with video files.

 This is where MKV truly excels.
 An MKV file can contain an unlimited number of audio tracks: the original language, multiple dubbed versions, director commentary, isolated score, and descriptive audio for accessibility.
 Each track can use a different codec and quality level.

-MP4 technically supports multiple audio tracks, but many players only recognize the first one.
 For practical purposes, MP4 is best suited for single audio track videos.
 If you need multiple audio options, MKV is the better choice.

 Subtitle handling

 MKV provides comprehensive subtitle support.
 It can embed SRT files, ASS/SSA subtitles with custom fonts, colors, and positioning, VobSub bitmap subtitles from DVDs, and PGS subtitles from Blu-rays.
-Multiple subtitle tracks in different languages can be included in a single file.

 MP4 has limited subtitle support.
 It works with basic text-based subtitles but cannot properly embed styled ASS subtitles or bitmap-based formats.
 For movies with complex subtitle styling (anime, foreign films), MKV is strongly preferred.